gpodder/gpodder.github.io/docs/extensions/commandonsync.md

 2. In the Advanced Configuration (**Edit Configuration** button), define the `extensions.command_on_sync.command` entry to the command you want to run.

-I advise you to write a wrapper script if the command is a bit long.
+If the command is a bit long, write a wrapper script.
 You can also directly edit `$GPODDER_HOME/Settings.json` to refine your command.

 Example Commands